JoostVisser/summaries/time-series.md

 In total, we can gather all AIC values and have *multiple* good candidate models that we can use.

 > There are automated tests, but it only focusses on a single value, namely AIC for example.
-> It doesn't look at the forecast, not at the residuals.
+> It doesn't look at the forecast, nor at the residuals.
 >
 > - There is not a "single best model"
 > - Don't forget to take into account to context.